hasannazimakyol/OOPProject_basic/README.md

 # OOPProject
-Basic object-oriented principles are used in Java.
+Basic object-oriented principles used in Java.